BlockScope/blockscope/www-hakyll/drafts/2021-08-15-unison-geodetics.rst

 Overall Impression
 ------------------

-Unison is a new language with distinctive and unusal development environment.
+Unison is a new language with a distinctive and unusal development environment.
 I was able to get what I wanted to do done.
 I was helped along by good documentation, excellent talks and quick feedback in the slack channel.

 The builtin ``find`` command and code base browsing web app are great but I